 By comparison they loved riding on their trikes.

-Neither of them can reach the pedals (not even Master J who is 95 percentile for his height), but there’s a little bar for them to rest their feet on and they can ‘steer’ using the handle bars.
+Neither of them could reach the pedals (not even our son who is 95 percentile for his height), but there’s a little bar for them to rest their feet on and they can ‘steer’ using the handle bars.

 Oh and there’s a little phone attached to the handle bars too which they like playing with on the journey.

-They also have full 360 degree visibility, and Miss E spends most of her time in the trike pointing at things we pass, which is perfect for developing social and communication skills as we can talk about the things she is pointing at.
+They also have full 360 degree visibility, and our daughter spent most of her time in the trike pointing at things we pass, which is perfect for developing social and communication skills as we can talk about the things she is pointing at.

 Can it handle all terrains?

-So far we’ve tested the trikes out on pavements, roads, gravel and grass and it seemed to cope well on all of those surfaces.
+We put it to the test on sidewalks, roads, gravel and grass and it seemed to cope well on all of those surfaces.